pulumi/pulumi-hugo/themes/default/content/blog/pulumi-service-updates/index.md

 Here are the two problems our users faced that we wanted to improve:

 1. Users were losing time trying to get where they needed to go.
 Users need to find important content faster and more easily.
 2. Users didn't feel like they understood the "big picture" of their Pulumi usage.
-We wanted to offer improved sight lines into organizations' day-to-day operations.
+We wanted to offer improved line of sight into organizations' day-to-day operations.

 We knew we could do better.
 Now, we're excited to share the changes we've made so far!